Selbstbeprobung von Probanden in epidemiologischen Studien: Produktentwicklung und - validierung

 Dr. Stefanie Castell

-Deputy Head of Department for Epidemiology
+Deputy Head of department for Epidemiology and Scientist

 Dr. Jördis Ott

 - Epidemiologie- Prof. Dr. Gérard Krause